 Results

 Geographic zones of floral introgression – The spatial distribution of discriminant scores (Fig. 1) reveals evidence of hybridization between Aquilegia formosa and A. flavescens in several independent contact zones in western North America.
 The most striking of these occurs in central Idaho, where the phenotypes of the two species homogenize to a considerable extent.
-Indeed, MacBride and Payson (1917) directly described this phenomenon over a century ago, and, even then, noted that botanists had long before that recognized that these two species seem to merge in this territory and become virtually indistinguishable.
+Indeed, MacBride and Payson (1917) directly described this phenomenon over a century ago, and, even then, noted that botanists had long before recognized that these two species seem to merge in this territory and become virtually indistinguishable.
 In spite of this longstanding acknowledgement, not a single herbarium specimen that we examined from central Idaho was directly identified as a hybrid.
 Rather, taxonomists appear generally reluctant to make such a claim, despite the most recent taxonomic treatment confirming that “Aquilegia flavescens sometimes forms hybrid swarms with A. formosa var. formosa, which grows at lower elevations through much of its range” (Whittemore 1997).
 Instead, the reluctance of taxonomists to determine herbarium material as hybrid may be influenced by the assessment of Whittemore (1997) that the specimens collected by MacBride and Payson from this region as hybrid, and named A. flavescens var. miniana, simply represent a pink-flowered variant of “pure” A. flavescens, rather than being of hybrid origin.

 A second major zone of introgression occurs in the Wenatchee Mountains of central Washington, a region known to host many endemic and disjunct plant species.
 In this region A. flavescens occurs disjunct from the main body of its distribution, separated to the east by the desert environment of eastern Washington.
 Thus isolated, and in close proximity to the coastal distribution of A. formosa, the A. flavescens plants in this region evidently have been subject to considerable introgression from the lowland species.
 These plants are often characterized by pink-tinged sepals, which in conjunction with the prevalence of intermediate floral morphology, strongly implicates a history of hybridization.